Beyond Disney: the best theme parks in America

 Knoebels Amusement Resort, Pennsylvania

-Entry to this family-owned park in Elysburg is completely free, so it's a great bet if you're on a budget.
-Impulse, with its bold blue and yellow track, is the most striking ride, while Scenic Skyway takes passengers up and over the park on a chairlift ride to a nearby mountaintop.
-The Crystal Pool (here before the rides built up around it) remains a favoured place for a dip, while 18-hole Knoebels Golf Course is nearby too.
+Meanwhile, Scenic Skyway takes passengers up and over the park on a triple chairlift ride to a nearby mountaintop.
+The Crystal Pool (here before the rides built up around it) is good for a cooling dip, while the 18-hole Knoebels Golf Course is nearby too.
 Knoebels Campground is the ideal place to crash after a busy day.

 Knott’s Berry Farm, California

-The curling course of Montezooma’s Revenge is this park's biggest thrill, reaching speeds of 50 miles per hour in less than three seconds.
-But a brand new ride may seize the crown come summer 2018, as 150-foot Hangtime will become the first dive coaster in California.
-The site is in Buena Park and you can lodge at Knott's Berry Farm Hotel.
-Visit during Knott's Boysenberry Festival in spring for live music, craft brews and a chance to sample the tasty berries that gave the park its name.
+The site is in Buena Park and you can lodge at Knott’s Hotel.
+Visit during Knott’s Boysenberry Festival in March and April for live music, craft brews, and a chance to sample the tasty fruits that gave the park its name.

-Nostalgic Pioneer Village is a unique attraction at this Farmington amusement park – it includes a replica schoolhouse, smokehouse and a town hall from the late 1800s.
-Lagoon A Beach is another top spot, brimming with rapids, lazy rivers and water slides twisting in every direction.
-Giant roller coasters Colossus: The Fire Dragon and Cannibal are both white-knuckle rides, the latter surpassing 200 feet, and you can bed down at Lagoon’s RV Park and Campground.
+The nostalgic Pioneer Village is a unique attraction at this Farmington amusement park – it includes a replica schoolhouse, smokehouse, town hall, and ice cream parlor from the late 1800s.
+Lagoon A Beach is the "ultimate aquatic playground," brimming with rapids, lazy rivers, and water slides twisting in every direction.

 Comments